SatuKa/SatuKa/README.md

 Feel free to take a look what i'm working on. :open_file_folder: :eyes:

+What you will find :arrow_right: Java, Python, HTML, CSS, JavaScript, R, SQL, SAS

 Most of my projects are school assignments
 (detailed information about the assignments can be found in the readme).
-The hardest thing i studied was assembly :dizzy_face I still don't understand how it works and i may not dare to open that repo to you.
+The hardest thing i studied was assembly :dizzy_face:
+I still don't understand how it works and i may not dare to open that repo to you.
 In addition, here are a few tutorials / works i have done on workshops (please see readme for details).
 There is nothing miraculous about them but thanks to them I find that I have developed enormously.
 Thanks to school assignments and workshops, i can soon publish my own projects.

 ___
-Programming languages :arrow_right: Java, Python, JavaScript, R, SQL, SAS

-Frameworks :arrow_right: Bootstrap, React

-Editor :arrow_right: Visual Studio Code, Sublime text